De La Soul: 1993–2000: Buhloone Mindstate and Stakes Is High

 The group's third studio release, 1993's Buhloone Mindstate, saw the group evolve a new sound as they continued to grow stylistically and musically.
-There were several moments on the album which proved the band had matured.
-"I Be Blowin'" was a departure as the track was an instrumental featuring saxophone playing by Maceo Parker.
-The introspective "I Am I Be" showed De La Soul at their most self-referential to date with subject matter about Pos' daughter Ayana Monet as well as his grandmother.
-"Long Island Wildin'" was a collaboration with Japanese hip hop artists Kan Takagi (Major Force) and trio Scha Dara Parr (SDP).
+Several moments on the album proved the band had matured.
+"I Be Blowin'" was a departure, as the track was an instrumental featuring saxophone playing by Maceo Parker.
+The introspective "I Am I Be" showed De La Soul at their most self-referential to date with subject matter about Pos' daughter Ayana Monet, as well as his grandmother.
+"Long Island Wildin'" was a collaboration with Japanese hip-hop artists Kan Takagi (Major Force) and trio Scha Dara Parr.
 The album's first single, "Breakadawn", used a sample of Michael Jackson's "I Can't Help It" and Smokey Robinson's "Quiet Storm".
-De La Soul collaborated for the first time with Gang Starr's Guru on "Patti Dooke", female MC Shortie No Mas, a cousin of Posdnuos, was prominent on many tracks on the album, showcased particularly "In The Woods".
-The album ended with an old school Biz Markie collaboration called "Stone Age".
+De La Soul collaborated for the first time with Gang Starr's Guru on "Patti Dooke", female MC Shortie No Mas, a cousin of Posdnuos', was prominent on many tracks on the album, showcased particularly "In the Woods".
+The album ended with an old-school Biz Markie collaboration called "Stone Age".
 Missing from vocal duties is Mase, whose voice can only be heard on "Area" in a break near the end of the track.
-Also rarely featured is his scratching which was heard often on previous albums, with only "In the Woods" showcasing his talent in that area.
+Also rarely featured is his scratching, which was heard often on previous albums, with only "In the Woods" showcasing his talent in that area.
 The album was a critical success, but it was the biggest commercial failure for the group at the time of its release.
-Many publications, such as Rolling Stone, have listed this album as one of the best hip hop albums of all time.
+Many publications, such as Rolling Stone, have listed this album as one of the best hip-hop albums of all time.